slatedocs/slate/source/includes/_introduction.md

 Development is open and available to any member of the Mautic community.
 All fixes and improvements are done through pull requests to the code on [GitHub](https://github.com/mautic/mautic).
 This code is open source and publicly available.

+Read all about [contributing to Mautic](https://contribute.mautic.org/contributing-to-mautic/developer) as a Developer.

 Read more about the PR process on the Mautic [Governance](https://www.mautic.org/about/governance) page.

-The code should try to follow [Symfony's Coding Standards](http://symfony.com/doc/current/contributing/code/standards.html)
+The code should try to follow [Symfony's Coding Standards](http://symfony.com/doc/current/contributing/code/standards.html

 ## Symfony